A tourist's guide to regularity structures and singular stochastic PDEs: Basics on regularity structures

-If we insist that the family of reference functions ${\sf g}_{yx}(\mu), \mu\in\mcB^+$, be sufficiently rich to describe locally an \textit{algebra} of functions, it happens to be convenient to assume that the linear span $T^+$ of $\mcB^+$ has an algebra structure and the maps ${\sf g}_{yx}$ on $T^+$ are characters of the algebra, that is multiplicative maps.
-Building on the example of the polynomials, it is also natural to assume that $T^+$ has a grading structure.
-Using the assumed invertibility of the transition maps $\Gamma_{xy}$, an elementary fact from algebra then leads directly to the Hopf algebra structure that appears below in the definition of a concrete regularity structure.
-(The curious reader can see Proposition \ref{PropBialgebraHopf} in Appendix \ref{SectionAppendixAlgebra}.
+Based on the model case of the Taylor expansion device, we ask the family of reference functions ${\sf g}_{yx}(\mu), \mu\in\mcB^+$ to be sufficiently rich to describe locally an \textit{algebra} of functions.
+The cheapest way to ensure that property is to assume that the linear span $T^+$ of $\mcB^+$ has an algebra structure and that the maps ${\sf g}_{yx}$ on $T^+$ are some characters of this algebra, that is they are multiplicative maps.
+We do not impose an algebra structure on $T$ as the elements of $\mcB$ are meant to be associated with some distributions.
+In the end, we find that it is natural to introduce a graded vector space $T$ and a graded algebra $T^+$ with some splitting maps $\Delta$ and $\Delta^{+}$.
+Using the assumed invertibility of the transition maps $\Gamma_{yx}$, an elementary fact from algebra then leads directly to the Hopf algebra structure that appears below in the definition of a concrete regularity structure.
+(The curious reader can see Proposition \ref{PropBialgebraHopf} in Appendix {\sf \ref{SectionAppendixAlgebra}}.
 We do not need to understand the details of its simple proof now.)

-Note that the dimension $d$ of the state space plays no role in this discussion.
+Note that the dimension $d$ of the state space, or the fact that it is Euclidean, play no role in this discussion.